A Confederacy of Dunces: Adaptations

 Various reasons are cited as to why the Soderbergh version never made it to production.
 They include disorganization and lack of interest at Paramount Pictures, Helen Hill the head of the Louisiana State Film Commission being murdered, and the devastating effects of Hurricane Katrina on New Orleans.
 When asked why the film was never made, Will Ferrell has said it is a "mystery".
 In a 2013 interview, Soderbergh remarked "I think it's cursed.
 I'm not prone to superstition, but that project has got bad mojo on it."

 In 2012, there was a version in negotiation with director James Bobin and potentially starring Zach Galifianakis.

 In November 2015, the Huntington Theatre Company introduced a stage version of A Confederacy of Dunces written by Jeffrey Hatcher in their Avenue of the Arts/BU Theatre location in Boston, starring Nick Offerman as Ignatius J. Reilly.
 It set a record as the company's highest-grossing production.

+The 2025 film Nirvanna the Band the Show the Movie was originally conceived as an adaptation of A Confederacy of Dunces.
+After more than a month of filming in New Orleans, director Matt Johnson determined that the film wasn't working and decided to scrap all previously shot footage, reworking the film into a time-travel story set in Toronto.
+The unused material is planned to be reworked into season three of Nirvanna the Band the Show.